AtmaTek/WorldsCollide/beta_readme.md

 - Bugfix: Learn Spells reward can no longer give Life spells during permadeath seeds.
 - Feature: Added Gau-Father Reunion as a Quest objective (objective string ends with `.12.10`).
 Hint: take Gau + Sabin to Gau's Father House in WoR.
 - Bugfix: Fixing bug that prevented learning Bum Rush if the Blitzer was recruited at level >= 42
+- Feature: Esper and Lore MP random value MP costs can now go to 254.

 Associated PRs:
 - <https://github.com/AtmaTek/WorldsCollide/pull/35>